VHS Revival becomes reacquainted with an unlikely, TV-made icon.

 Judged in cinematic terms, it is a largely hackneyed portrayal with paper-thin characterisation, second rate acting and contrived storytelling, while the movie tends to gravitate towards melodrama on more than one occasion.
 Of course, there was no theatrical release for what was a two part TV mini-series, and when you take into account the period in which it was made, the budget it was allotted and the tools at its disposal, you can forgive many of those flaws.
 In fact, when you take all of those obstacles into consideration, you can say that it does a rather admirable job.

 What IT does have is the storytelling talent of one of mainstream modern fiction’s greatest horror writers.
-The story has all of the hallmarks of classic King: heady nostalgia, conflicted characters and relatable catharsis, and although those elements are not as deftly conceived as adaptations such as Rob Reiner’s Stand by Me, the story shares many of its coming of age qualities: the uncertainty and isolation of youth, the strength and togetherness to overcome those fears, and the sudden transition into the less idealistic realms of adulthood.
+The story has all the hallmarks of classic King: heady nostalgia, conflicted characters and relatable catharsis, and although those elements are not as deftly conceived as adaptations such as Rob Reiner‘s Stand by Me, the story shares many of its coming-of-age qualities: the uncertainty and isolation of youth, the strength and togetherness to overcome those fears, and the sudden transition into the less idealistic realms of adulthood.
 It is no coincidence that this often second-rate production has a special place in the hearts and minds of a particular generation, and having viewed it through a decidedly more cynical lens, I still feel privileged to belong to that generation.

 The movie also benefits from a quite remarkable performance from Tim Curry as Pennywise the Clown, one of IT’s many physical manifestations.
 Back in 1990, CGI was still very much in its infancy, and productions of this calibre would have to depend entirely on practical effects, which in itself was a risk when restricted to such a limited budget.
 That much is evident here, with a series of hokey special effects sequences threatening the movie’s credibility, but when the movie respects its limitations there are some genuinely creepy scenes on show, the majority of them credited to Curry’s onscreen time.

 For those who saw IT as a youngster, Curry is Pennywise, and the idea of another actor stepping into his oversized clown boots is an almost sacrilegious prospect.
 Curry oozes malevolence as the manifestation of all our worst fears.
 He is fiendishly parasitic in purpose, the perversity of his hunger dripping from every heavily painted pore, while his hackneyed, overly enthused, but ultimately banal portrayal of the classic clown is distinctly inhuman.
-Pennywise boasts of the ‘Dead Light’, an enchanting vision of malevolence which draws in his victims, and Curry is able to personify that notion with startling accuracy.
+Pennywise boasts of the ‘Dead Light’, an enchanting vision of evil which draws in his victims, and Curry is able to personify that notion with startling accuracy.

 IT is the story of a malevolent force which assumes different forms in its pursuit of children, feeding on their worst fears before moving in for the kill.
 Every thirty years, Pennywise returns to Derry for feeding, and every year a series of disappearances are swept under the proverbial rug by a town shrouded in guilt and self-denial.
 One summer, the self-entitled ‘Loser’s Club’ are able to share their fears, their friendship and togetherness allowing them to overcome a monster who thrives on isolation.
 For the briefest of periods, Pennywise is a wounded entity.